Understanding SCADA Protocol Behavior for Better Defenses

 Common SCADA Protocols

-Understanding the behavior of these protocols is crucial for identifying anomalies that could indicate security threats.
+Knowing the normal behavior of these protocols is the baseline for identifying anomalies that could indicate security threats.

 Importance of Behavior Analysis in OT Defense